esa/pykep/README.md

   </p>
 </p>

-# 🚀 A new version (3) is here!
+# Pykep version 3

 This is the official repo for **kep** (C++ library) and its twin **pykep** (python package) version 3, the next-generation astrodynamics toolbox.
 Version 3 is not just an update — it's a full reimagining of what a space trajectory coolbox can be.

-The code is still under development and we will only release the conda packages when we are sure all is well coordinated.
+The code is still under development and we will only release the conda and PyPi packages when we are confidnt all is well coordinated.
 In the meantime, feel free to play around discuss API and help us debug :)

 If you care about orbital mechanics, trajectory optimization, or spacecraft mission design — **pykep belongs in your toolkit**.
 From students and researchers to mission designers and competition participants (hello, GTOC!), pykep is the Swiss Army knife of astrodynamics.